Where to Find a Financial Advisor Who’s Best For You

 Your values about saving, risk, and money will determine the quality of your relationship with your financial advisor.
 You must find someone who understands your values and can work within them so you’re both empowered and aligned with each other.

-Questions like, “How do you respond when the market crashes?” [link to Blog 4 on market volatility] can help you figure out your values.
+Questions like, “How do you respond when the market crashes?” can help you figure out your values.

 Other things to consider: